QPLover/PainterEngine_AUX/README.md

-# PainterEngine_AUX – Security Notice
+# PainterEngine_AUX – Takeover (POC)

-This repository was re-created by a security researcher.
+This repository was re-created by a security researcher (talhakhan)

 The original repository referenced by the build system was missing.
 This demonstrates that a third party can take control of the source